oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

 - Created an Autonomous Data Warehouse instance
 - Created a new QTEAM user with appropriate roles
 - Loaded the demo data
-- Age group data loaded into AGE_GROUP
+- Loaded Age group data into AGE_GROUP
 - Prepared data and loaded it into CUSTOMER_SALES_ANALYSIS

 ### Demo data for this lab